Maurice Britt

-Maurice Lee "Footsie" Britt (June 29, 1919 – November 26, 1995) was an American professional football player, Medal of Honor recipient of World War II, businessman, and Lieutenant Governor of Arkansas.
-He played for the Detroit Lions in 1941 and later served as the 11th Lieutenant Governor of Arkansas during the administration of Governor Winthrop Rockefeller from 1967 to 1971.
+Maurice Lee "Footsie" Britt (June 29, 1919 – November 26, 1995) was an American military officer, businessman, and politician.
+He played professional football for the Detroit Lions in 1941 before entering active service with the U.S. Army during World War II, during which he was awarded the Medal of Honor.

+Britt served as the 11th lieutenant governor of Arkansas during the administration of Governor Winthrop Rockefeller from 1967 to 1971.
 Rockefeller and Britt were the first Republicans to serve in the state of Arkansas's top two offices since Reconstruction.